-But, now it’s all up to you.
-You are the final decision maker and you will bear the responsibility of your business, and all the good and bad that can come with being a business owner.
+So now it’s up to you.
+You are the final decision maker and you will bear the responsibility of your business decisions, and all the good and bad that can come with being a business owner.
 You are not alone and even though you are or want to be a solopreneur, you really don’t have to do everything yourself, more on that later.

 The truth is that getting organized is often on the to-do list, but it doesn’t generate cash, so it’s easy to put it off until later.
 And while it is true that getting organized doesn’t make you money, being disorganized can cost you money and even credibility with your customers.

 Here at The Organized Solopreneur, you will learn to get the clutter under control and develops systems to support your business, your home and your whole life.
 This site will have lots of tips and hints – and here’s the first one – not every organizing tip is right for everybody, so don’t try everything, just use what you need and discard the rest :).

 I have a three step process for all organizing tasks.

 That’s it in a nutshell.
 Get rid of stuff before you even try to get organized, then organize what’s left.
 In order to stay organized you will need to develop systems that work for you.